Sandhill Crane Sculpture

 Here’s a closer look at the feet:

 September 14, 2021: After a short break to get things together for my new welding shop.
-I’m back on it as the sandhill crane sculpture gets a body!
+I’m back on it as the big bird gets a body!

 Once I had the framework and base plates in place for the body, I was able to start adding ‘feathers’.
 There’s a reason I’m always looking for cheap cutlery at the flea markets! 😀